JohnScience/JohnScience/README.md

 ## Achievements

 * ⭐ **Star shooter**.
 I was one of the first 25 software developers at Moonton, the company behind [Mobile Legends: Bang Bang](https://en.wikipedia.org/wiki/Mobile_Legends:_Bang_Bang).
 This game alone generated the lifetime gross revenue of over $1,106,530,000 USD.
+* ⚡ **Once is an accident, twice is a coincidence, three times is a pattern**.
+I was one of the first 5 developers at [Searchless Inc](https://searchless.ca/), the company that became the [top-100 AI startup in Canada, 2025](https://allinevent.ai/blogs/blog/2025-top-100).
 * 🤝 **Trusted**.
 I authored the [`qualifier_attr`](https://github.com/JohnScience/qualifier_attr) Rust crate, which became a dependency of Solana (24-hour trading volume of $355,645,065.28 USD).
 * 📦 **That guy from ~~Nebraska~~ Calgary** ([reference](https://www.explainxkcd.com/wiki/images/d/d7/dependency.png)).
-My Rust crates have been downloaded from crates.io over 800,000 times (see the live count for yourself with [Google Collab](https://colab.research.google.com/drive/1ReRvXieC7VjOHVda4f1SSGVy5ZGwrMJn?usp=sharing)).
+My Rust crates have been downloaded from crates.io over 5,000,000 times (see the live count for yourself with [Google Collab](https://colab.research.google.com/drive/1ReRvXieC7VjOHVda4f1SSGVy5ZGwrMJn?usp=sharing)).
 * 📚 **Recognized expert**.
 Achieved recognition as a SME (Subject Matter Expert) in Rust by Coursera.
 Technically, they just called me this way in a message.
 But it counts, right?
+* 👑 **Top 1%**.
+Top 1% Rust engineers globally, according to [Algora.io](https://algora.io/profile/JohnScience).
 * 🌲 **From little seeds grow mighty trees**.
 Started coding at the age of 10.
 My dad was a professor at a university and a double PhD in Physics and Mathematics who decided to teach me some C and C++ while I was young.
 [Rest in peace, dad](https://www.perm.kp.ru/online/news/4474897/).
 * ⌨️ **Prolific code monkey** ([reference](https://en.wikipedia.org/wiki/Infinite_monkey_theorem)).
 Over 200 total GitHub repositories, among which over 100 are public.
 None of them is Hamlet, yet there are some interesting ones.
 * 💪 **Master of my own destiny**.
 I stayed clear from ever consuming memes, smoking, drinking, or using drugs.
 I never came close to reaching the rock bottom mentally and stoically endured all the hardships in life.
-I work out and, as of July 7, have a 320+ day long streak of learning French on Duolingo.
+I work out and, as of October 8 (2025), have a 730+ day long streak of learning French on Duolingo.

 ## Also see